 OHIO RIVER

 Second in volume only to the Mississippi, the Ohio River itself is a huge river.
-The Ohio is a much more significant resource for most Kentucky fishermen than the Mississippi.
-The Ohio River runs 700 miles along Kentucky's northern border, making its water convenient to Kentucky anglers.
+The Ohio is a much more significant resource for most Ky fishermen than the Mississippi.
+The Ohio River runs 700 miles along Ky's northern border, making its water convenient to Ky anglers.
 Strong current, abundant cover and concentrations of baitfish make the tailwaters the most productive portions of the Ohio River.
-Both Smithland Pool and Lock 52 in western Kentucky have tailwater access good for boating and bank-fishing anglers alike.
+Both Smithland Pool and Lock 52 in western Ky have tailwater access good for boating and bank-fishing anglers alike.

 CLARKS RIVER

 The Clarks River flows into the Ohio River just northwest of Paducah.
-In large part because of the wetland habitat complexes formed by the river, creeks, beaver ponds and natural ponding, the area is home to the only national wildlife refuge located entirely in Kentucky.
-The Clarks River National Wildlife Refuge (270-527-5770) is located in western Kentucky between Benton and Paducah on the East Fork of the Clarks River.
+In large part because of the wetland habitat complexes formed by the river, creeks, beaver ponds and natural ponding, the area is home to the only national wildlife refuge located entirely in Ky.
+The Clarks River National Wildlife Refuge () is located in western Ky between Benton and Paducah on the East Fork of the Clarks River.
 The natural wetland ecosystem is relatively intact and has high wildlife habitat values, particularly for migratory birds and other species representative of bottomland hardwood systems.

 LITTLE RIVER